Odjit/KindredPortals/README.md

 Notes:
 - Portals are limited to 8 per chunk.
 Waygates are limited to 1 per chunk.
-Chunks are approx 160x160 coordinate points / 32x32 tiles.
-(5 coordinates = 1 tile)
+Chunks are 160x160 coordinate points / 32x32 tiles.
+(5 coordinates = 1 tile) [Map](https://i.imgur.com/UBmjxdG.jpeg)
 - Waygates cannot be seen in the "inky black" of the map.
 It covers up the mapicons.
 - Portals are best for travel into the "inky black" as they do not involve the map for use.
+(Like Dev Island! `teleporttochunk 7,2`)
 - If you destroy a waygate, it will be removed from the map for all players immediately
 - If you destroy a portal, it will be removed from use, but the text will remain to players until they relog.